Brain of Blood: Production

 Brain of Blood was produced by Samuel M. Sherman, Al Adamson and Kane W. Lynn.
 It was written by Joe Van Rodgers (screenplay) along with Lynn and Sherman.
 It was filmed by cinematographer Louis Horvath and edited by J.P.
 Spohn.

+For the brain transplant scene, the crew used animal brains purchased from a farm market.

 Cinematic Titanic

 In 2007, Joel Hodgson created a new comedy riffing project called Cinematic Titanic.
 Along with other former cast members of Hodgson's former series Mystery Science Theater 3000, Hodgson riffed Brain of Blood (under the later DVD title The Oozing Skull) as their first film for the new project.